gofynd/fdk-client-kotlin/documentation/platform/CATALOG.md

 [DeleteResponse](#DeleteResponse)

-A successful response contains the success message if the collection is deleted.
-See example below or refer `DeleteResponse` for details
+Status object.
+Tells whether the operation was successful.
+See example below or refer `DeleteResponse`